On the Optimal Linear Contraction Order of Tree Tensor Networks, and Beyond: Algorithm

-As regards time complexity, the algorithm builds the solution in polynomial time.
-The first phase, in which the precedence graph is constructed, can be completed via Depth First Search (DFS) in linear time, starting from the root and directing the edges towards the unvisited nodes of the tree.
-In the second phase, while normalization is a cheap operation, requiring only linear time, linearization is the most expensive one.
-Interleaving $m$ linearizations of size $s$ each requires $\mathcal{O}(ms\log_2(m))$ operations.
-This can be done with a min-heap data structure of size $m$.
-The worst-case time complexity of each iteration is $\mathcal{O}(n\log_2(n))$, so $\mathcal{O}(n^2\log_2(n))$ in total, since the algorithm repeats the two phases for each of the $n$ tensors.
+The first phase, constructing the precedence graph, can be done by depth-first search in linear time~\cite{dfs}, starting from the root and routing the edges to the unexplored nodes of the tree.
+In the second phase, linearization is the most expensive operation: Interleaving $m$ linearizations of total size $n - 1$ runs in $\mathcal{O}(n\log m)$-time via a min-heap data structure of size $m$~\cite{cormen}.
+In contrast, the normalization operation takes linear time.
+Since the algorithm repeats the two phases for each of the $n$ tensors, its total time complexity is $\mathcal{O}(n^2\log n)$~\cite{ik}.

-Later in~\cite{kbz}, the algorithm was also improved, its time complexity being reduced to $\mathcal{O}(n^2)$, by observing that linearizations of neighboring nodes are similar.
+Krishnamurthy et al.~\cite{kbz} improved the original \texttt{IKKBZ} algorithm to run in $\mathcal{O}(n^2)$-time by observing that the linearizations of two adjacent nodes are similar.
+We can apply the same observation in our context so that \texttt{TensorIKKBZ} runs in $\mathcal{O}(n^2)$-time as well.